Paradox (soundtrack)

-Paradox is a soundtrack album by Neil Young and Promise of the Real released on 3, 2018 on Shakey Pictures Inc. The album serves as the soundtrack to Daryl Hannah's 2018 film, Paradox, in which Young also stars.
+Paradox is a soundtrack album by Neil Young and Promise of the Real released on March 23, 2018, on Shakey Pictures Inc. The album serves as the soundtrack to Daryl Hannah's 2018 film, Paradox, in which Young also stars.
 It is the third studio album recorded by Young and Promise of the Real.

 Background and recording

 The instrumental passages on the soundtrack, entitled the "Paradox Passages", were recorded in the studio by Young and Promise of the Real without re-watching any of the film's footage: "We'd seen it, so we just remembered it.
 There are similarities [with Dead Man], but I like to do that.
 It's an easy way for me to express a soundtrack: I have the same thing in The LinkVolt Years."

 The tracks "Show Me" and "Peace Trail" were previously recorded in a different form for Young's 2016 solo album, Peace Trail.
 The full-band recording of "Peace Trail", included on Paradox, was the first time Young and Promise of the Real had performed the song together.
 The live version of "Pocahontas" is from a 2014 performance.
-Also, the song "Tumbleweed" is a re-recorded version from his 2014 album Storytone, and the song "Hey" contains a guitar riff from the song "Love and Only Love" from Neil’s album with Crazy Horse Ragged Glory.
+Also, the song "Tumbleweed" is a re-recorded version from his 2014 album Storytone, and the song "Hey" contains a guitar riff from the song "Love and Only Love" from Young's album with Crazy Horse Ragged Glory.

 Band member Lukas Nelson performs a cover of "Angel Flying Too Close to the Ground" by his father, Willie Nelson.
 Regarding capturing this performance for the film, director Daryl Hannah noted, "It's effortless magic that always happens between them.
 It's a real gift to witness the creative freedom they have around each other."